BBai-Tips/bbai/CONVENTIONS.md

 - Log all conversations for review using `bbai logs` command
 - Implement a persistence mechanism to save current conversation state to disk
 - Provide a `resume` feature to restore conversation state after API restarts
+- Store logs in a human-readable format (e.g., Markdown or YAML)

 ## Project Structure
 - Maintain separate directories for API and CLI